-Every bit of the ceremony is visually engaging, in this haven dedicated to the art of tea.
+Every bit of the Sakurai ceremony is visually engaging, in this haven dedicated to the art of tea.
 From the beautifully crafted teaware and utensils to the gorgeously presented accompaniments.

 Each gesture of our tea master is serene and purposefully considered.

 The combined effect is one of focused intent, and an atmosphere that is soothingly meditative and zen-like.

-For anyone considering a tea experience that embodies the age-old tradition of tea making, while at the same time one that has been given a contemporary makeover, this is surely it -
+For anyone considering a tea experience that embodies the age-old tradition of tea making, while at the same time one that has been given a contemporary makeover, the Sakurai Tea Experience is surely it -